cashubtc/awesome-cashu/README.md

 ### Token Decoders
 - [Cashu Decode](https://decode.8333.space/) - a v4 token decoder that lets you view and edit the tokens in real time.
-- [Cashu decoder](https://github.com/nostrapps/cashu/) is a [web decoder](https://nostrapps.github.io/cashu) for Cashu v3 tokens
+- [Cashu decoder](https://github.com/nostrapps/cashu/) is a [web decoder](https://nostrapps.github.io/cashu) for Cashu v3 tokens.
-- [Cashu decoder](https://nutcoder.netlify.app/) is a decoder for Cashu v3 and v4 tokens
+- [Cashu decoder](https://nutcoder.netlify.app/) is a decoder for Cashu v3 and v4 tokens.

 ### Misc
-- [Numbnoot](https://numbnoot.gandlaf.com) is a simulator for the Blind Diffie-Hellman Key Exchange scheme in used in Cashu
+- [Numbnoot](https://numbnoot.gandlaf.com) is a simulator for the Blind Diffie-Hellman Key Exchange scheme in used in Cashu.
-- [Nutshell configurer]( https://celadon-semolina-91d112.netlify.app/) is a tool to set up the .env file for nutshell mints
+- [Nutshell configurer]( https://celadon-semolina-91d112.netlify.app/) is a tool to set up the .env file for nutshell mints.

 ## Projects
 ### LLM Purchase